apache/druid/docs/design/extensions-contrib/dropwizard.md

 ## Introduction

-The intent of this extension is to integrate [Dropwizard](http://metrics.dropwizard.io/3.1.0/getting-started/#) metrics library with druid so that dropwizard users can easily absorb druid into their monitoring ecosystem.
+This extension integrates [Dropwizard](http://metrics.dropwizard.io/3.1.0/getting-started/#) metrics library with druid so that dropwizard users can easily absorb druid into their monitoring ecosystem.
-It accumulates druid metrics in a dropwizard histogram and emits them to various sinks via dropwizard supported reporters.
+It accumulates druid metrics as dropwizard metrics, and emits them to various sinks via dropwizard supported reporters.
-A histogram measures the statistical distribution of values in a stream of data.
-In addition to minimum, maximum, mean, etc., it also measures median, 75th, 90th, 95th, 98th, 99th, and 99.9th percentiles.
+Currently supported dropwizard metrics types counter, gauge, meter, timer and histogram.
-Currently dropwizard metrics can be emitted to these sinks:
+These metrics can be emitted using either Console or JMX reporter.
-Console,HTTP,JMX,Graphite,CSV,Slf4jLogger,Ganglia and various other community supported [sinks](http://metrics.dropwizard.io/3.1.0/manual/third-party/).

 ## Configuration